weareswat/challenges/list_posts_by_rating/README.md

 * Ruby version 3.1.3

-* Database initialization
+* Database setup
-    It is running on SQLite3.
-Use `rails db:fixtures:load` to load up all `Post` fixtures in `spec/fixtures/posts.yml`
+   * Run migrations: `rails db:migrate`
+	* Seed db: `rails db:seed` to seed posts defined in `db/seeds.rb`

 * How to run the test suite
+    :`rspec spec/`
+    * Should also produce a coverage report, creating a `coverage/` directory.
+You can see the report by accessing `coverage/index.html` in your browser.